 Under the Orphan Drug Act, the FDA may grant orphan drug designation to biologics intended to treat a rare disease or condition-generally a disease or condition that affects fewer than 200,000 individuals in the United States.
 Orphan drug designation must be requested before submitting a BLA.
 After the FDA grants orphan drug designation, the generic identity of the biologic and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not necessarily convey any advantage in, or shorten the duration of, the regulatory review and approval process.
-The first BLA applicant to receive FDA approval for a particular product to treat a particular disease with FDA orphan drug designation is entitled to a seven-year exclusive marketing period in the United States for that product, for that indication.
+The first BLA applicant to receive FDA approval for a particular product to treat a particular disease with FDA orphan drug designation.
 During the seven-year exclusivity period, the FDA may not approve any other applications to market the same drug for the same disease, except in limited circumstances, such as a showing of clinical superiority to the product with orphan drug exclusivity.
 Orphan drug exclusivity does not prevent the FDA from approving a different biologic for the same disease or condition, or the same biologic for a different disease or condition.
 Among the other benefits of orphan drug designation are tax credits for certain research and a waiver of the BLA application user fee.